Schedule time on the Campus!

 Is Early Decision Right for You?

-Skidmore's early decision plans are designed for those students who have examined their college choices carefully and have decided, by November 15 or January 15 of their senior year, that Skidmore is their first-choice college.
-We hope the following questions and answers will be helpful in deciding whether early decision is right for you.
+Skidmore's Early Decision plans are designed for those students who have examined their college choices carefully and have decided, by November 15 or January 15 of their senior year, that Skidmore is their first-choice college.
+Regular Decision applicants can also convert to Early Decision until February 1.
+The following questions and answers should be helpful to you in deciding whether Early Decision is right for you.
 We encourage you to discuss your plans with your parents and guidance counselor before making a final decision.

-To submit an early decision application students should file the Application for Freshman Admission with the application fee (or request for a fee waiver) by November 15 for Round I and by January 15 for Round II.
-Candidates should check the box on page one of the application indicating that they are applying for early decision and submit the signed Early Decision Agreement Form with the application (the Early Decision Agreement Form can be found on the Common Application website.)
+To submit an Early Decision application students should file the Application for First-Year Admission with the application fee (or request for a fee waiver) by November 15 for Round I and by January 15 for Round II.
+Candidates should check the box on page one of the application indicating that they are applying for Early Decision and submit the signed Early Decision Agreement Form with the application (the Early Decision Agreement Form can be found on the Common Application website.)
+Regular Decision applicants can also convert to Early Decision until February 1.

 When will I receive a decision on my application?

 Students who apply by the November 15 deadline for Round I will be notified of the decision on their application in mid-December.
-Those who apply by the January 15 Round II deadline will hear by February 15.
-While early decision candidates may initiate applications to other colleges, if they are accepted under one of the early decision plans they must immediately withdraw all other applications and enroll at Skidmore.
+Those who apply by the January 15 Round II deadline will hear by February 15, as will those who convert Regular Decision applications to Early Decision by February 1.
+While Early Decision candidates may initiate applications to other colleges, if they are accepted under one of the Early Decision plans they must immediately withdraw all other applications and enroll at Skidmore.

 Good luck in your college search!